 The Club has its own road events including organizing the Illuminations Rally in the 1950’s and 60’s as well as the Demdike and New Year Rallies.
 With the tightening of road event regulations the Club has moved to Veteran Vintage and Classic events in recent years.
-The trend was started in the 1960’s with the Manchester to Blackpool Veteran Vintage Car Run which has an unbroken history of over 50 events later joined by the Coast to Coast Classic, the Fellsman, St Georges Day Run and the Highland 3 Day Tour.
+The trend was started in the 1960’s with the Manchester to Blackpool Veteran Vintage Car Run which had an unbroken history of 60 events later joined by the Coast to Coast Classic, the Fellsman, St Georges Day Run and the Highland 3 Day Tour.
 These events form the backbone of the Clubs road events but other events are added to the calendar from time to time.

 Such is the Clubs reputation in these matters that it was approached by Jaguar Motors to organize all the road events in their commemorations of the 100th anniversary of the birth of their founder, Sir William Lyons.
 This involved staging five road events on one week for competitors from around the world.
 All this in the middle of the ‘foot and mouth’ epidemic!